 Dato' Lee is a substantial shareholder of the Company with direct shareholding of 39,634,762 ordinary shares.
 He is the spouse of Datin Teoh Lian Tin who is an Executive Director of the Company.
-He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2022.
+He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2023.

-He has no conflict of interest with the Company and had no convictions for any offences, other than traffic offences (if any), within the past five (5) years nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+He has no conflict of interest or potential conflict of interest, including interest in any competing business with the Company or its subsidiaries and had no convictions for any offences, other than traffic offences (if any), within the past five (5) years nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.

 HJ.
-ARIFFIN BIN ABDUL AZIZ .....
+ARIFFIN BIN ABDUL AZIZ